openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ServiceNetwork is the list of IP address pools for services.
+<p>serviceNetwork is the list of IP address pools for services.
+Defaults to cidr: &ldquo;172.31.0.0/16&rdquo;.
-NOTE: currently only one entry is supported.</p>
+Currently only one entry is supported.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>